Euclid Consortium: History, membership and programs

 The Euclid initiative began in June 2004 as a cooperative project between the Human Bioethics Treaty Organization and the Embassy of the Central African Republic in Washington, DC.
-This led formalizing an educational extension project with the University of Bangui and the private Université Libre Internationale of Brussels (Belgium) as co-founders.
+This formalized an educational extension project with the University of Bangui and the private Université Libre Internationale of Brussels (Belgium) as co-founders.
 In January 2006, the agreements were revised and transferred with the formation of IOSD (the International Organization for Sustainable Development) and the participation of the Université Libre du Burkina alongside ULI.

 The University of N'Djamena (UNDT, Chad), became a full member of the consortium in May 2006, adding the institutional recognition of its IAU (International Association of Universities) member status and the approval of its Ministry of Education to the initiative.
-In 2007, the Gaston Berger University of Senegal announced its intention to participate in the consortium and confirmed the same in 2008.
+In 2007, the Gaston Berger University of Senegal announced its intention to participate in the consortium and confirmed the decision in 2008.

 The Consortium organizes online degree programs on behalf of the member schools and manages other joint academic initiatives of interest to the participating universities.
-The programs are offered in French and English, notably in Diplomacy, Sustainable Development and Religious Studies, which are structured after the Bologna Process (including ECTS and Diploma Supplement) in order to follow both European Union and United States guidelines.
+The programs are offered in French and English, notably in Diplomacy, Sustainable Development and Religious Studies, which are structured after the Bologna Process, including ECTS and Diploma Supplement, in order to follow both European Union and United States guidelines.